 (Oh, and by the way, since it’s at this point we cut to the opening theme– that theme was so kickass it’s a real shame it didn’t have a fully animated sequence of its own and instead steals a bunch of animation from the first few episodes.
 Damn it, guys, way to be cheap.
 And one from the later seasons doesn’t even compare.
 Even the Adventures of Batman and Robin theme by Shirley Walker sort of holds its own against Danny Elfman’s classic BTAS theme.
 These ones have a much more uneven relationship.)

-You know, given how much the modern crop of writers love emphasizing that Bruce is just one bad day/murder/parking ticket away from turning into the Joker, it’s rather disappointing that so few of them have come close to exploring the opposite side of the coin (before this episode, I think only the Silver Age touched this territory, with the somewhat iconic utility belt story and this admittedly delightful cover by Carmine Infantino).
+You know, given how much the modern crop of writers love emphasizing that Bruce is just one bad day/murder/parking ticket away from turning into the Joker, it’s rather disappointing that so few of them have bothered with the opposite side of the coin (before this episode, I think only the Silver Age touched this territory, with the somewhat iconic utility belt story and this admittedly delightful cover by Carmine Infantino).
 So, whatever his other sins, Jelenic has my eternal respect for this.

-And it’s not just another mindless romp with a vaguely neat gimmick, like Jelenic’s last Joker script was.
-Hunting down jaywalkers, litterbugs, and the like and shooting them up with Joker Venom sounds like exactly the kind of thing a “crimefighting” Joker would do: taking something us “normals” cherish to its most pointlessly literal extreme and still inflicting tons of misery whenever he can.
+And it’s not just another mindless romp with a potentially neat gimmick, like Jelenic’s last Joker script was.
+Hunting down jaywalkers and litterbugs and shooting them up with neurotoxin sounds like exactly the kind of thing a “crimefighting” Joker would do: taking something us “normals” cherish to its most pointlessly literal extreme while still inflicting tons of misery wherever he can.

 I seem to remember Marvel’s Carnage did something similar with the crime fighting very recently… I am actually sort of fond of Carnage; sure, he’s an over the top, hollow relic of the nineties, but while the character will never be as engaging as a well written Joker, not even at the top of his game, I think he’s more like an overpowered psychopathic adult child rather than one of those really bad nineties villains who took themselves too seriously despite having utterly ridiculous concepts.